farsinotare/farsinotare.github.io/_posts/2015-12-26-blinking-leds-with-edison.md

 A good start are the schematics of the board.
 You can find the [Edison mini breakout board schematics](http://www.intel.com/content/dam/support/us/en/documents/edison/sb/mini_edison_breakout_hvm_8_26.pdf) online.
 It's a great source for learning about electronics, although if you have a software background contact with schematics can be a bit frustrating first.

 From the schematics, you can learn how the mini breakaut board breaks out pins for power, pins for communication and for GPIOs.
+Another nice source learn about board schematics is [this guide](http://www.microcasts.tv/edison/) by [Kevin Sidwar](https://twitter.com/KevinSidwar).

 <img src="/media/images/mini_bb_blocks.png" />